PURRO recommends: Oil filters – how are they constructed and when should we change them?

 Finding the filter is not difficult in most cars.
 It is a small size box, usually located in the bottom part of the engine, close to the oil sump.
 But, though finding a filter my not be difficult, unscrewing it might cause some problems.
 In order to unscrew the filter, it is not only to deal with seized thread of the filter, but also the seal which prevents leaks of oil.
 Usually, it is not possible to unscrew the filter with one’s hand, that is why it is worth buying a special wrench for unscrewing the filter.
 It is a small lever with a rubber belt or a chain, which is put around the filter.
 Though the procedure itself does not require any special skills to be performed efficiently, one needs special tools, and that is why we recommend delegating the task to a mechanical service.

 In vehicles with a filter cartridge, access to the oil filter is from the side of engine compartment.
 The cartridge is located in a sealed, not replaceable housing, protected with a nut.
 One needs to remove the nut and take out the old filter cartridge.
 When replacing the filter, it is required also to change all rubber seals – of a nut and of a valve.
 After assembling new seals and new filter cartridge, one can put the whole on the engine.

 When changing an oil filter at home, there is also a problem what to do with the old filter and engine oil, which cannot be disposed with communal waste.
 It has to be delivered to a selective waste collection point or to a special company, dealing with dangerous waste disposal.
 For a driver, it can be an additional problem, which will never appear if a garage performs the oil change.
-In this case it Is a garage who is held responsible for proper waste management.
+In this case it is a garage who is responsible for proper waste management.